RamamAgarwal/CS4800-Computational-Social-Science/outputs/eda/research_questions_answers.md

 Based on the BERT sentiment analysis over time:

-• **Positive Sentiment**: Shows a increasing trend (slope: 0.0048 per year, R² = 0.018).
+**Positive Sentiment**: Shows a increasing trend (slope: 0.0048 per year, Rï¿½ = 0.018).
 Positive sentiment changed from 20.0% to 26.5% (+6.5% change).
 This trend is not statistically significant.
-• **Negative Sentiment**: Shows a increasing trend (slope: 0.0283 per year, R² = 0.745).
+**Negative Sentiment**: Shows a increasing trend (slope: 0.0283 per year, Rï¿½ = 0.745).
 Negative sentiment changed from 27.3% to 38.9% (+11.6% change).
 This trend is statistically significant (p < 0.05).

 **Key Observations**: Currently, negative sentiment (38.9%) exceeds positive sentiment (26.5%), indicating that recent discussions may reflect ongoing challenges or unmet needs in the menopause community.